Explore the Drexel University Archives Collections Online

 There are several ways to access the University’s digitized archival materials.
-First, browse digitized collections directly through Drexel Research Discovery.
+First, browse digitized collections directly through the Drexel University Archival Collections portal.
 Here you can view collections from the Drexel University Archives and the Legacy Center at the College of Medicine.
 Click on a collection to view its contents and click on an item to view that item.
 Once the item record is open, clicking on the “digital version” under “view online” will open the item in a new browser window where you can zoom in to view high-res images in detail.

 You can also find digitized archival materials by searching in the Libraries’ main catalog, DragonSearch.
 Search results will include archival materials, or you can narrow your search results down to only digitized archival collections by selecting “archival materials” from the “material type” menu on the left.

 Searching Drexel University's Research & Scholarly Outputs

 Drexel Research Discovery provides access to research and scholarly outputs created by Drexel University faculty, staff and students, including theses & dissertations, journal articles, conference papers and proceedings, posters and research data.

 Using Finding Aids

 Searching our finding aids database is a great place to start your research at the University Archives.
 Please note that this database contains finding aids for three different archives that are part of Drexel University: The Academy of Natural Sciences Archives, The Legacy Center at the College of Medicine, and the Drexel University Archives.
 Searching our findings aids for the name of a person or group, a department or academic program, or using a subject or keyword will show you every time that keyword appears in our collection guides.

 We only have publicly viewable finding aids for about a third of our collections.
 Finding aids may not list the person or the topic you are interested in by name, but they may include information relevant to your research.
 We may also be able to give you access to relevant materials in collections that do not yet have completed finding aids.